Spanish Vuelta stage cut short because of disruption by pro-Palestinian protesters near finish line

 BILBAO, Spain (AP) — The 11th stage of the Spanish Vuelta was cut short and finished without a winner because of a disruption by pro-Palestinian protesters near the finish line in the Basque Country city of Bilbao on Wednesday.

+The protesters appeared to be targeting riders from the Israel Premier Tech team.
+Some attempted to invade the road when the riders of the Israeli team crossed in front of them, prompting organizers and security staff to rush in to try to contain them behind the security fences.

-Police had to be called in to contain the protesters, many of them carrying Palestine flags and pro-Palestine signs.
+Police were called in to contain the protesters, many of whom carried Palestine flags and pro-Palestine signs.

 Race officials made an announcement to the teams as the riders had about 10 kilometers (6.2 miles) to go in the 157.4-kilometer (98-mile) stage that also started in Bilbao.